ItaloPachecoMustaro/Alura-Basic-Portfolio/README-EN.md

 ## 📚Description

-This is a web project that I created as part of the "HTML and CSS for Web Projects from Scratch" course by Alura.
-During the course, I learned the essential fundamentals of web development, starting from scratch.
+As part of Alura's 'HTML and CSS: development environments, file structure and tags' course, I developed a basic portfolio template.
+Throughout the course, I acquired skills to build a website using HTML and CSS, as well as to identify elements and styles from designs provided by Figma.

 <br>